tuankhoin/Fine-Grained-Localization/Submission/README.md

 Team member: Tuan Khoi Nguyen (1025294) and Hoang Anh Huy Luu (1025379)

 ## Introduction
-* The submission contains notebooks & scripts used in COMP90086 Project.
+* The submission contains notebooks, scripts and result files used in COMP90086 Project.
-* This README file consists of script description with instructions to run, in expected procedual order.
+* This README file consists of file description with instructions to run scripts, in expected procedual order.

 ## Data Processing